7h30th3r0n3/Evil-M5Core2/SD-Card-File/BadUsbScript/community-scripts/README.md

 Please respect the following standard header for the file before all PR requests:

-REM Title: Title of the payload
+REM Title: Title of the payload </br>
-REM Author: The original author
+REM Author: The original author</br>
-REM Reworked: The person that reworked it
+REM Reworked: The person that reworked it  </br>
-REM Target:  Target OS
+REM Target:  Target OS</br>
-REM Version: 1.0
+REM Version: 1.0</br>
-REM Category: Grabber
+REM Category: Grabber</br>
-REM Small explication of what the payload do exacty
+REM Small explication of what the payload do exacty </br>